 Naturally, when you do not use your credit card at all, banks do not earn anything out of you!
 You are not really a customer they want and therefore, they do not mind going ahead and closing your inactive credit card account altogether.

-Thankfully, there are solutions at hand that can ensure there are no surprises even after you have not used your credit card for a long time.
+Thankfully, there are solutions at hand that can ensure there are no surprises even if you haven’t used your credit card for a long time.

-Firstly, as we mentioned, it is usually not a “Boom!
-Your credit card is no longer valid” kind of a scenario.
-Usually, banks do send you a notice about their intent to do so once they notice credit card inactivity to be a regular feature on your credit card.
+Usually, banks do send you a notice about their intent to close your account once they notice credit card inactivity to be a regular feature on your credit card.

 This is the time you need to be agile and use your card promptly.
-Once you have done that, it is time to contact your bank and tell them that you have used your credit card and intend to continue doing so, going forward.
-As a regular customer, your bank should not have any qualms taking your card off its “inactive credit card” status.
+Once you have done that, contact your bank and tell them that you have used your credit card and intend to continue doing so going forward.
+As a regular customer, your bank should not have any qualms about taking your card off its “inactive credit card” status.

 Conclusion